prog4biol/pfb2024/pfb.md

 ```

-Many numeric functions are not built into the Python core and need to be imported into our script if we want to use them.
-To include them, at the top of the script type:
+Many numeric functions are not built into the Python core and need to be imported into our program if we want to use them.
+To include them, add the following to the top of the program:
 `import math`

-These next functions are found in the math module and need to be imported.
+The following functions are found in the `math` module and must be imported.
 To use these functions, prepend the function with the module name, i.e, `math.ceil(15.5)`

 | math.function    | Description                              |